husnain572/Data-Structures-and-Algorithms/01_Arrays/arrays.md

-# Arrays – FAANG-Level Notes
+# Arrays and Vectors – Notes
 ---

 ## What is an Array?
 An array is a **collection of elements stored at contiguous memory locations**.
-It allows **random access by index** and is a fundamental data structure in coding interviews.
+It allows **constant time access by index** and is widely used for storing and processing sequential data.

 ---